Trying to get on the property ladder but struggling to save the deposit? You might be thinking about borrowing money to help you.

 Taking out a mortgage is a big step and you need to ensure that you can afford the repayments – thinking about what would happen if interest rates were to rise or your circumstances were to change.
 Remember that if you can’t keep up your repayments your credit rating will be damaged making it harder to get further credit – and in some cases you could even lose your home.

 If the “bank of mum and dad” isn’t an option for you then saving for a deposit really is your best bet.
-Fortunately this is about to get quite a bit easier – thanks to the new Help to Buy ISA*.

 Disclaimer: All information and links are correct at the time of publishing.